What Is the Average Settlement for a Car Accident While Pregnant.?

 If you were injured in a car accident while pregnant, no amount of money can ever truly make up for the loss of your child.
 The amount you can seek in an injury claim will depend on the extent of your injuries, the extent of complications to your pregnancy, and whether the fetus survived.

 Texas law is particularly favorable to expectant mothers.
 Understanding what factors can affect your case will help you to determine what legal steps you need to take.
-When you are ready to discuss a personal injury claim, the Houston car accident lawyers of Michael P. Fleming & Associates, P.C., are here to help.
+When you are ready to discuss a personal injury claim, the Houston car accident lawyers of Fleming Law, P.C., are here to help.

 Steps to Take After a Car Accident While Pregnant